acend/kubernetes-basics-training/content/en/docs/additional-concepts/configmaps/_index.md

 As in {{<link "persistent-storage">}}, we can use the `oc set volume` command to achieve this:

 {{% alert title="Note" color="info" %}}
-If you are using Windows and your shell uses the POSIX-to-Windows path conversion, remember to append your command with `MSYS_NO_PATHCONV=1` if the resulting mount path was mistakenly converted.
+If you are using Windows and your shell uses the POSIX-to-Windows path conversion, remember to prepend your command with `MSYS_NO_PATHCONV=1` if the resulting mount path was mistakenly converted.
 {{% /alert %}}

 ```bash